Pumpkin Hummus is on the menu today, though I prefer to call it Pumpkincredible Hummus!

 I had these beautiful long red bell peppers and cut them into strips – look, they are nature’s little dippers!… Ok, maybe take a second place to endive.

-1 cup pure pumpkin (I use farmer’s market brand)
+- 1 cup canned pure pumpkin I use farmer’s market brand

 In a food processor add all ingredients except pumpkin seeds (and starting with 1 tbsp tahini).
 Puree until very smooth.
 Taste, and if you’d like to add addditional garlic or spices, add a little (and if you'd like a richer tahini flavor, add the other tablespoon).
 Then, add most of the pumpkin seeds (reserving a couple of tbsps), and pulse through.
 Transfer mixture to a serving dish, and top with remaining pumpkin seeds.
 Serve with whole-grain pita breads, tortilla chips, warm whole-grain bread, etc.

 - Beans Note: The combination of chickpeas and white beans makes this hummus a little creamier than using just chickpeas alone.